joshu1024/Mern-Ecommerce/README.md

 Password: 123456

 > ⚠️ *Demo-only account for portfolio showcase.
-Do not use these credentials in production environ
+Do not use these credentials in production environments.*

 ⚙️ Tech Architecture